 Second Phase – Climb Towards Icefall (5400 to 6100 m)

 Proper acclimatization ensures just about 3-5 hours of walking to reach the Icefall camp.
-Though the route is very short there are numerous dangerous and risky spots that should be taken care of.
+Though the route is very short numerous dangerous spots should be taken care of.
 The open crevasses to the falling avalanches might be at risk.
 Following the instructions of Sirdar is the major thing if you have to survive in the extreme conditions of Mt.
 Everest.

 Third Phase – Camp 1 (Valley of Silence) (6100 m to 6400 m)

-The trail is on the flat place with the abundance of snow which results in some unexpected crevasses as well as rocky mountain walls.
-Remember that even tiny cracks seen can turn into deadly crevasses.
-The walking by clipping on the fixed ropes is highly recommended in the trail.
+The trail is on a flat place with an abundance of snow which results in some unexpected crevasses as well as rocky mountain walls.
+Remember that even tiny cracks can turn into deadly crevasses.
+Walking by clipping on the fixed ropes is highly recommended on the trail.
 The journey towards the first camp is about 4 – 7 hours.

 Fourth Phase – Camp 2 (6800 m)

 Behold this day’s trek as you can see the peak of Mount Everest and unfortunately, this would be the last camping site where climbers will have properly prepared food.
-For the acclimatization, in this high altitude, the day walking towards Lhotse face could be very helpful.
+For acclimatization, in this high altitude, the day walking towards Lhotse's face could be very helpful.

 Fifth Phase – Camp 3 Lhotse Wall (7100 m)

-The constant clip on the ropes and changing carabineers is needed even if the trail is flat.
-For the less experienced climbers, this journey from Camp 2 to Lhotse Wall can be about 5 – 8 hours of the journey but for experienced, it is just about 4-6 hours walking.
+The constant clip on the ropes and changing carabiners is needed even if the trail is flat.
+For the less experienced climbers, this journey from Camp 2 to Lhotse Wall can be about 5 – 8 hours of the journey but for the experienced, it is just about 4-6 hours of walking.

 Sixth Phase – Camp 4 Death Zone (8000 m)

 This is the final camping place at the end of the Lhotse wall and resembles that of the plateau on the world’s edge.
-After careful planning and proper acclimatization final attempt of reaching the Mt.
+After careful planning and proper acclimatization, the final attempt to reach Mt.
 Everest is done.

 Seventh Phase – Final Summit (8848 m) and Descent

 Time and tides never wait for anybody and it goes on and on.
 If you are a victim of procrastination then remember your life will be stalled wherever you are.
-Everybody has their own bucket list of doing and achieving something in their life.
+Everybody has a bucket list of doing and achieving something in their life.
 However, people are afraid to do something to achieve such a feat.
-People think that money, time and work are hindrances in the process of materializing their own dream.
-Therefore, take a deep breath and plan from today.
+People think that money, time, and work are hindrances in the process of materializing their dreams.
+Therefore, take a deep breath and plan for today.
 Leave your footprint on top of the world.
 Leave a legacy of yours for generations to come.